livewires/js-coding/worksheets/02-forms-and-events.md

 </div>
 ```

-Remember how we got a variable for the button element, using its ID?
+Remember how we got a variable for the button element, using its class?
 We can do the same for the text field:

 ```JS
 var nameField = document.querySelector('.name-field');